 So what is the best shaving cream?
 There are a some good shaving products, but are also a lot of ghastly shaving ones.
 What rises above the rest?
 Let me propose this set of criteria for determining which may be the best shaving cream for men (I guess it could be the best women’s shave cream too of course, but some of the scents may be unappealing to women):

-- Superior performance (based on research from review sites, forums, and my own experience)–with both “cushion” and “lubrication” better than most, resulting in a smooth shave regardless of the type of razor used.
+- Superior performance (based on research from review sites, forums, and my own experience and the experience of Sharpologist readers)–with both “cushion” and “lubrication” better than most, resulting in a smooth shave regardless of the type of razor used.

 - Ease of applying and using under a variety of water mineral content conditions (in other words it works well with both “soft” water and “hard” water).